NullAllocation/rke2-cluster-starter/Rancher.md

     ```
     docker compose up -d
     ```

-4. khkkhk
+    This command will start the Rancher application using the docker-compose.yml file.
+It will take a few minutes to complete the start up as the images are being downloaded.

+4. Upon visiting the Rancher UI for the first time, you must enter the bootstrap password automatically assigned during installation.
+To reveal this password you must search the logs for the keyword "Bootstrap Password".

     ```
     sudo docker logs rancher-server 2>&1 | grep "Bootstrap Password:"
     ```

-    This command will start the Rancher application using the docker-compose.yml file.
-It will take a few minutes to complete the start up as the images are being downloaded.
+    Enter the initial bootstrap password and choose a new password to secure the application.